 I'm here to tell you it is possible.
 You have a choice in how to respond.

 Traumatic events produce exhaustion on many levels, emotionally, physiologically, and cognitively.
 Post-traumatic stress disorder (PTSD) can occur when one has a difficult time recovering after experiencing or witnessing a terrifying event.
 Triggers can bring back memories of the event, accompanied by intense emotional and physical reactions.

-Generalized Anxiety is characterized by persistent and excessive worry around a number of different things.
+Anxiety is characterized by persistent and excessive worry around a number of different things.
 While it's normal to feel anxious from time to time, excessive, ongoing anxiety is much more difficult to live with.
 Such anxiety and worry is difficult to control and can interfere with one's day to day activities.

 I remember my first time in therapy.
-It was stuffy, uncomfortable, and inauthentic.
+It was stuffy, uncomfortable and inauthentic.
 You won't get any of that here.

-True health comes from balancing mind, body, and spirit.
+I work from an integrative, holistic approach.
+I believe true health comes from balancing mind, body, and spirit.
 We do all three here.

 It is assumed that trauma and emotional pain take forever to heal.
 In the same way that your body naturally heals from an injury, the mind can heal from psychological trauma.
 By addressing the triggers, thought processes, and emotions associated with said traumatic memories, the mind is given space to breathe, allowing it to reprocess said memory, ultimately decreasing the associated emotional distress and moving towards mental health.

 Eye Movement Desensitization and Reprocessing (EMDR) is a therapeutic modality that allows individuals to heal from the symptoms and emotional distress caused by negative or traumatic life events.